Invoices-Manager/Invoices-Manager-Windows/README.md

 ## v1.4.2.0
 - The date picker is now reset to the current date when an invoice has been added
-- The invoices are now loaded and displayed faster.
+- The invoices are now loaded and displayed faster
+- The program now remembers the hidden columns from last time

 ## v1.4.1.0
 - The About Text was changed and the CopyRight was changed to "©2022-2023"